 Rats can be offered as feeders, but because they tend to be more nutritious than mice, they can actually make a corn snake fat if fed at the same rate as mouse feeders.
 If using rats as your primary feeders, feed every 10-14 days for juveniles and every 14-21 days for adults.

-Corn snakes may also be offered quail eggs as an occasional treat.
+Corn snakes may also be offered quail eggs and Reptilinks as an occasional treat.

 Should I feed my corn snake in a separate enclosure?

 There’s a common misconception among snake owners that feeding a snake inside its home enclosure will make it “cage aggressive.”
 Modern understanding of snake psychology argues that our perception of “aggression” is incorrect; snakes that have learned to associate the opening of the enclosure with food (due to infrequent handling) will lunge for the first object they see, assuming that it is food — no harm toward the keeper’s hand intended.

 So instead of being moved to feed, the snake should be trained to tell the difference between feeding time and handling time.
 The most reliable method of so doing is to tap the snake gently with a paper towel roll or to stroke its body with a snake hook before handling.
 If the snake strikes, no harm done.
 If it doesn’t, it knows not to expect food.

 In conclusion, feed your snake inside its home.
 Unlike humans, snakes don’t particularly like “eating out.”